fredrohn/cse15l-lab-reports/lab-report-2-week-1.md

 $ mkdir .ssh
 $ exit
 ```

+Although this is what I did, you shouldn't do this becasue the .ssh file may contain things you don't know about.
+Next time, just reuse the server.
+When I redid this and set up the SSH key in my cs15lfa22md@ieng6.ucsd.edu account, I didn't run into this problem because I did it all at once.
+In the "Accessing a Remote Server Section", I left a screenshot of me SSHing into the account without it asking for a password, which shows that the key is set up.

 From there, you use scp to move the passkey from your computer into that remote directory with this command:

 `/Users/fred/.ssh/id_rsa.pub frohn@ieng6.ucsd.edu:~/.ssh/authorized_